-We invite you to experience the love of Jesus Christ through the Sacrament of Reconciliation at our Lenten Communal Penance Service.
+We invite you to experience the love of Christ through the Sacrament of Reconciliation at our Advent Communal Penance Service, Come Home for Christmas.

 Experience the power of the sacrament, which restores us to God's grace and joins us with him in an intimate friendship.